klis87/redux-requests/docusaurus/docs/guides/usage-with-react.md

 Like in case of `useQuery`, `useMutation` also accepts some extra props:

+- `requestKey: string` - pass it if you used requestKey in the associated mutation
-- `variables` - required when you want to use `mutate` callback) and your mutation action accepts variables, you need to pass them as array, for example
+- `variables` - required when you want to use `mutate` callback and your mutation action accepts variables, you need to pass them as array, for example
   `variables={['firstVariable', 2, 'thirdVariable']}`
 - `action` - necessary if you want to use `mutate` callback and `type` is `string` (so you don't use Redux action creator library and you have constants)
 - `autoReset: boolean`: `false` by default, setting to `true` will reset mutation on component unmount, be adviced that nothing will be reset on unmount if there is any other active component with another `useMutation` of the same type